Mia Hamm: College career

-Washington Freedom, 2001–2003
+Club career

 In 2001, Hamm was a founding player in the first professional women's soccer league in the United States, the Women's United Soccer Association (WUSA), and played for the Washington Freedom from 2001 to 2003.
 Throughout the league's history, Hamm was hailed as the star of the league and used heavily in marketing and promotion.
 In a poll of 1,000 advertising executives conducted in 2001, she was voted "the most appealing female athlete", garnering almost twice as many votes as the runner-up Anna Kournikova.

-During the league's inaugural match between the Freedom and Bay Area CyberRays at RFK Stadium in Washington, D.C., Hamm was fouled in the penalty area resulting in a penalty kick that her teammate Pretinha converted to mark the first goal scored in the league.
+During the league's inaugural match between the Freedom and the Bay Area CyberRays at RFK Stadium in Washington, D.C., Hamm was fouled in the penalty area, which resulted in a penalty kick that her teammate Pretinha converted to mark the first goal scored in the league.
 The Freedom won 1–0.
-In addition to the 34,148 fans in attendance being greater than any MLS game that weekend, the Turner Network Television (TNT) broadcast reached 393,087 households: more than two MLS games broadcast on ESPN and ESPN2.
+The 34,148 fans in attendance surpassed the turnout of every MLS game that weekend, while the television broadcast reached 393,087 households.
 Playing as a midfielder and forward, Hamm played in 19 of the Freedom's 21 matches during the 2001 season.
 She led the team in goals (6) and assists (4).
 The Freedom finished in seventh place during the regular season with a record.

-Hamm suffered a knee injury in November 2001 that kept her off the pitch for several months of early 2002.
-Despite playing only half the 2002 season with the Freedom, she finished the season with eight goals.
-The team finished in third place during the 2002 season with a record and advanced to the playoffs.
-After winning the semi-final against the Philadelphia Charge 1–0, the team was defeated 3–2 by the Carolina Courage in the 2002 WUSA Founders Cup.
-Hamm scored the Freedom's second goal in the 64th minute.
+Hamm suffered a knee injury in November 2001 that kept her off the field for several months during early 2002.
+She played half of the 2002 season with the Freedom, scoring eight goals.
+The team finished the season in third place with a record and advanced to the playoffs.
+After winning the semifinal against the Philadelphia Charge 1–0, the Freedom were defeated 3–2 by the Carolina Courage in the 2002 WUSA Founders Cup.
+Hamm scored once during the match.

 During the 2003 season, Hamm started in 16 of the 19 games in which she played.
-Her 11 goals ranked second on the team behind Abby Wambach's 13 while her 11 assists ranked first.

-The Freedom finished in fourth place during the regular season with a record and secured a berth in the playoffs.
-Hamm finished her club career as a WUSA champion when the Freedom defeated the Atlanta Beat 2–1 in overtime to win the Founders Cup on August 24, 2003.
+Her 11 goals ranked second on the team behind Abby Wambach's 13, while her 11 assists ranked first.
+The Freedom finished the regular season in fourth place with a record and secured a berth in the playoffs.
+The Freedom defeated the Atlanta Beat 2–1 in overtime to win the Founders Cup on August 24, 2003.